 This abandoned mining town is a National historic landmark.
 Once a company town under the Kennecott Copper Corporation, the town processed nearly $200 million in copper between 1911 and 1938.
 When supply diminished, Kennecott slowly emptied, eventually becoming abandoned.

 According to Legends of America, this town was at one time known as "the toughest, rawest, most hard-boiled little hellhole that ever passed for a civilized town."
 Founded in 1872 after silver was found, this town lasted until The American Silver Corporation filed for bankruptcy in 1948.
 Now the town's ruins are part of Death Valley National Park.

 4. Virginia City, Montana

 This town was founded in 1863, following the discovery of gold.
-Virginia City boomed post Civil War until they went through all of the gold and over time it was abandoned.
+Virginia City boomed post-Civil War until they went through all of the gold, and over time it was abandoned.
 The town has been rejuvenated as an example of what a real town looked like in the Old West.
-Visitors can attend the Grand Victorian Ball in old-timey dress as well as witness the original buildings which have been certified by the Montana Historical Society.
+Visitors can attend the Grand Victorian Ball in old-timey dress and witness the original buildings, which have been certified by the Montana Historical Society.

 5. St. Elmo, Colorado